cml37/ncidauth/README.md

 ```

 ## Building Project

+### Standard Deployment
-In Eclipse, choose export runnable jar file and then choose "extract required libraries into runnable JAR
+In Eclipse, choose export runnable jar file and then choose "extract required libraries into runnable JAR"

+### WAR deployment
+In Eclipse, deploy as a WAR.
+At least I think that will work, it's been a while...

 ## Testing project